 Any company incorporated in Spain, whether owned by a foreigner or having foreign shareholders, will need to observe the taxation laws and the requirements for VAT registration depending on its activities.

 There are several types of companies that can be opened in Spain and investors can choose the one that suits their business needs best in terms of management, size, tax and auditing compliance.

 Foreign companies can also choose to open a branch in Spain or, if they want to have more maneuverability in the country they can open a subsidiary.
 The choice belongs to the investor but a company formation specialist in Spain can help any entrepreneur decide what legal form suits his interests.

 More details on the main reasons for investing in Spain are offered in the video below:

 Adaptability and flexibility are Spain’s strongest points when it comes to welcoming foreign investors.
 There are no restrictions applied to foreign citizens coming to set up businesses in Spain.
 Foreign investors benefit from the same conditions for opening a company in Spain as any other local enterpriser.

 Spain has signed bilateral agreements with over 50 states in order to establish the legal framework for foreign investments.
-Also, investment portfolios from companies within the EU are not required to submit any declaration no matter the amount invested, thus reducing significantly the administrative burden on the foreign investors.
+Also, investment portfolios from companies within the EU are not required to submit any declaration, no matter the amount invested, thus reducing significantly the administrative burden on the foreign investors.

 Additionally, the Spanish Government supports investors by providing them with several incentives in various industries.
-If you want to open a company in Spain and need details about the legislation related to foreign investments, please contact our company registration staff.
+If you want to open a company in Spain and need details about the legislation related to foreign investments, please contact our team of consultants in Spanish company formation.